-Indicator 1.2.3 Proportion of regeneration comprised of native species Indicator 1.3.1 Genetic diversity (not a Core Indicator) 1.2.2 Degree of suitable habitat in the long term for selected focal species, including species at risk Indicator Statement(s) 1.2.3 - Regeneration will be consistent with provincial regulations and standards for seed and vegetative material use.
-Element(s) 1.2 Species Diversity 1.3 Genetic Diversity Value(s) and Objective(s) $\underline{\text{Value 1.1:}}$ Sustainable populations of flora and fauna native to the DFA (natural abundance and distribution of species within their natural range).
-Objective 1.1.1: Ensure habitat for species where ecologically appropriate Maintain a range of temporal and spatial distribution of all natural habitats necessary to support native self sustaining populations.
-Value 1.3: Genetic Diversity.
-Objective 1.3: Maintain natural genetic diversity.
-Description and Background One of the primary management objectives for sustainability is to conserve the diversity and abundance of native species and their habitats.
+Indicator 8 - Regeneration will be consistent with provincial regulations and standards for seed and Statement(s) vegetative material use.
+Target 100% Basis for Target Legal obligations, use of best available information and application of Canfor's SFM Commitments.
+Variance 0% Description and Background One of the primary management objectives for sustainability is to conserve the diversity and abundance of native species and their habitats.
 Silviculture practices that promote regeneration of native species, either through planting or other natural programs, assist in meeting these objectives.
 The well-being, genetic diversity and productivity of future forests are dependent upon the structure and dynamics of their genetic foundation.
 Seed used in Crown land reforestation that is consistent with provincial regulations and standards ensure regenerated stands are genetically diverse, adapted, healthy and productive, now and in the future.
 Suitable seed and vegetative lots must also be of a high quality and available in sufficient quantities to meet the specific stocking and forest health needs of a given planting site.
 Tree seed used for growing seedlings to meet reforestation requirements on public lands in BC and Alberta must be registered by the province.
 The provinces have strict procedures pertaining to the collection, transport, testing, storage and use of registered seed.
 Tree seed having uniformity of species, source, quality and year of collection are referred to as a seedlot.
 Administrative seed zones identify which seedlot is ecologically suited for a given area.
 By choosing a seedlot that was suitable to the site it was to be planted in, the resulting plantation would be adapted to its site, local climate, and endemic forest health problems.
 Strategy Canfor's plans will contain site information and reforestation prescriptions that ensure regeneration will be consistent with provincial regulations and standards.
 Planted trees will be of acceptable species and originate from seedlots that are ecologically suited to the site.
 Planting reports will be used to confirm proper execution of plans.
 Current Status 100% of regeneration was consistent with provincial regulations and standards for seed and vegetative material use (2014 baseline data).
 Forecast Healthy, productive and genetically diverse forests that are ecologically suited to the site.
-Target 100%.
-Basis for Target Legal obligations, use of best available information and application of Canfor's SFM Commitments.

-Periodic Measurement

 Annual Measurement Canfor will report the number of hectares where trees were planted with species and seedlots appropriate to the site as compared to the total number of hectares where planting occurred.

-Variance 0%.